-- 33. Step 3: If dissatisfied with the Appointing Officer's response at Step 2, the Association, on behalf of the individual grievant, may appeal to the MTA Human Resources Director, in writing, within fifteen (15) days of receipt of the Step 2 response.
-The SFMTA Human Resources Director may convene a grievance meeting within fifteen (15) days with the Association and the represented employee.
-The SFMTA Human Resources Director shall respond to the grievance in writing within twenty (20) days of the meeting or, if none is held, within twenty (20) days of receipt of the appeal. - 34.
-Step 4: If the Association is dissatisfied with the Step 3 response it may appeal by notifying the SFMTA Human Resources Director, in writing, within twenty (20) days of the Step 3 decision that arbitration is being invoked.
-The SFMTA Human Resources Director shall issue a letter referring the Association to the City Attorney's Office.
-The Association shall contact the City Attorney's Office by letter, copied to the SFMTA Human Resources Director, via US mail, within thirty (30) days of the date of the SFMTA Human Resources Director's letter referring the Association to the City Attorney's Office.
+- 44. An employee shall first attempt to resolve the alleged violation informally with the employee's immediate supervisor. - 45.
+Step 1: If the alleged violation is not resolved informally with the immediate supervisor, MEA will submit the grievance on behalf of the represented employee in writing to the HR Director or designee, within thirty (30) calendar days of the date of the occurrence of the act or the date the represented employee might reasonably have been expected to have learned of the alleged violation.
+The Step 1 grievance shall contain a specific description of the basis for the grievance, the resolution desired, and specific reason(s) for rejecting the lower step response and advancing the grievance to the next step.
+The HR Director or designee may convene a meeting withing fifteen (15) days with the grievant and the grievant' s MEA representative.
+The HR Director or designee shall respond in writing within twenty (20) days of the meeting or receipt of the appeal, whichever is later. - 46.
+Step 2: If the MEA is dissatisfied with the Step 1 response it may appeal by notifying the SFMTA HR Director, in writing, within twenty (20) days of the Step 1 decision, that arbitration is being invoked.
+The HR Director shall issue a letter referring MEA to the City Attorney's Office.
+The MEA shall contact the City Attorney's Office by letter, copied to the HR Director, via US mail, within (30) days of the date of the HR Director's letter referring MEA to the City Attorney's Office.
+If the MEA fails to contact the City Attorney's Office withing thirty (30) days of that letter, the grievance is deemed withdrawn. - 47.
+Notwithstanding the MEA's appeal to arbitration, the HR Director may, within 15 days of the appeal, schedule a settlement meeting with the MEA.